CEN3031-13A/gemapapp/README.md

 ### Local Setup

-Clone this repository onto your localhost
+Clone this repository onto your localhost:
+Using SSH
 ```
 git clone git@github.com:CEN3031-13A/gemapapp.git
 ```
-or
+Using HTTPS
 ```
 git clone https://github.com/CEN3031-13A/gemapapp.git
 ```